CivicActions/civicactions.com/src/content/case-studies/HHS.md

 * Agency is meeting federal security requirements with updated documentation
 * HHS open data portal is less cluttered and easier to navigate
 * HHS staff are better prepared to identify the most important data
-* Improvements to the HHS open data platform will benefit other agencies using DKAN" to "Improvements to the HHS platform will benefit other agencies using DKAN
+* Improvements to the HHS platform will benefit other agencies using DKAN